Nephiaust/Simple-PHP-AD-Script/README.md

 2. In the JSON file, specify the username & new password

 # Windows NOTES
+NOTE: You will require your AD domain controller to have a SSL certificate to enable LDAPs.
+See Google for more help

 1. Install XAMPP with Apache, PHP, and sendmail
 2. Copy the following files to `%WINDIR%\System32` directory
 ```